Fungus Zone

 Take Mother 3, for example.
 The animation presents itself as something of a throwback.
 Games released concurrently were testing new tech and pushing the boundaries in interesting ways on the Game Boy Advance, but Shigesato Itoi and company didn’t see that as a way in for players.
 They wanted to appeal to a specific part of a player’s memories, to ease them in with something familiar, so that the emphasis could be placed more on the story and characters.
 The animation is constrained and limited... until they choose not to be for incredible emotional effect (IYKYK).
 The characters themselves are all fighting for their right to exist outside of a nostalgic framework that's being imposed on them by the game's antagonist.
 And when they're finally free?
 The screen goes black, and they continue to live in a space where they can no longer be observed and consumed for our enjoyment.

 Pentiment, as another example, knows exactly what it’s trying to be and communicates that consistently through character and UI animation.
 Yet they don’t sacrifice animation fidelity here to achieve it.
 From the jump, its characters move fluidly and expressively, counter to the flatness of the world they inhabit.
-The animators choose to consistently fill their characters with life (especially in noninteractive scenes) to spotlight the people at the heart of this work: behind the manuscripts, the murals, and the game itself.
+They choose to consistently fill their characters with life (especially in noninteractive scenes) to spotlight the people at the heart of this work: behind the manuscripts, the murals, and the game itself.

 Lethal Company, as discussed in Campster’s excellent video on Zeekerss’ career so far, wants to make you laugh and scare you (the former a little more than the latter).
 The speed and stiffness of its animations are deliberate, and their direction contribute to that intended effect to great success, reinforcing the emotional tone of the gameplay.
 Realism would break the spell the game casts on you, it would detract from the humour of dying in a very sudden and silly manner.
 The shriek of terror that segues into a shriek of laughter is intended by its animation direction.